Deepanjalkumar/Attacksurfacemanagement/README.md

      select the directory offensive-notebook

      Inside it there all lots of engine which covers various aspect of hacking.
-Let me give you a brief explanation about various engines.

-                   1- apps : Apps engine cover the visual aspect of it i.e. monitoring and see the progress of other engines. (web, cloud, network, github and etc)

-                   2- Business_Communication _Infrastructure_Discovery : It helps in discovery of infrastructure which help in business communication

-                   3-